-Using activated charcoal in your homemade bath products has become quite a trend lately.
-It has multiple benefits for your body and you can easily add it into almost any of your favorite DIY recipes.
+Using activated charcoal in your homemade bath products has multiple benefits for your skin, and you can easily add it into almost any of your favorite DIY recipes.

 Here are some of my favorite activated charcoal recipes:

 - Activated Charcoal Face Mask

 - Charcoal Bath Bombs

 For this one, I’ve taken a basic, tried and true, sugar scrub recipe that is great for exfoliating and helping to soften your skin with the addition of three essential oils.
 Then I added a teaspoon of activated charcoal to help leave your skin feeling awesome.

 This Charcoal Sugar Scrub uses only natural ingredients and, yes, it will leave a black residue on your shower or tub.
 So, as you scrub with it, follow up with a good rinsing to remove any excess from both your body and the spot you’re washing in.

 You will find that this is a very easy sugar scrub to make and you can also change up the essential oils if you need to incorporate any specific ones that fit your preferences.